Going onstage (www.esplanade.com).

 She arrived at the rock, its dark and ominous entrance beckoning to her.
 The rock yawned opened its mouth for her.
 Mak Tanjung walked in as if she was hypnotised, not noticing that her shawl had unravelled and fallen outside the cave’s entrance.
 The rock closed its entrance shut with no trace of Mak Tanjung, leaving behind only her footprints and shawl.

-The two children finally reached the rock, only to find their mother’s shawl left in the dirt, the rock’s entrance long closed.
-They wailed and wailed, pounding their hands on the smooth surface of the rock that did not open, clutching onto the shawl.
-By morning, the children were exhausted and had accepted their fates as orphans, forever regretting their selfish actions.
+The two children finally reached the rock, only to find their mother’s shawl left in the dirt, the entrance of the cave long closed.
+The worst had happened.
+They wailed and wailed while pounding their hands on the smooth surface of the rock that did not open, clutching onto their mother's shawl.

 Learn more about Singapore's cinema history, draw your own set piece and craft your own mudskipper with our activity sheets below!